Individual Counseling & Therapy Services

 Yes, there are basic ways of telling if your counselor is any good, but truth be told, if you’re uncomfortable with your counselor, then how “good” they are is pretty irrelevant.
 It’s hard to get work done in the counseling office when the relationship is off between you and your counselor.
 In fact, counseling is less effective when that happens, and what we want is for people to heal and grow, so this is definitely something to keep in mind when scheduling or attending sessions.

 Basically, you want to feel safe and supported with your counselor.
 You also want to feel heard and understood.
-You also want to spend time with somebody who does a thorough assessment of you and your partner (which is something we make sure to do, especially since we use the Gottman Method Couples Therapy approach)Effectiveness
+You also want to spend time with somebody who does a thorough assessment of you and your partner (which is something we make sure to do, especially since we use the Gottman Method Couples Therapy approach).Effectiveness

 Your counselor can seem awesome, but it’s important to pay attention to whether or not they’re doing good work with you.
 If you haven’t seen any improvements in your life (after giving it “enough” time, which varies from client to client), then it might be time to ask for a referral.
 We want people to heal and grow, and we have no issues or qualms when we refer out to others who might be a better fit.